“Speak softly and carry a big stick” — from an African proverb

 Given that U.S. Navy Seals acting on Obama’s orders were preparing to track down Public Enemy No. 1 when the magazine went to print, it was a bad bit of timing for the president’s most vociferous critics.
 But Kristol was merely echoing the condemnations leveled at Obama regularly by a raft of likely Republican presidential contenders, including Mitt Romney.

 Bin Laden’s death has interrupted that narrative, if only temporarily.
-The steady drumbeat of denunciations of Obama as weak
+The steady drumbeat of denunciations of Obama as weak and indecisive —

 WASHINGTON — Osama bin Laden lived long enough to see a widespread revolt among Arabs who want nothing to do with his murderous philosophy or his twisted, despotic version of Islam.
 He knew that his vision for a 7th century caliphate was already dead.